ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 .. contents:: :local:
     :depth: 2

-Users who write their own scripts can publish them in the :doc:`Public_Library` to share their scripts with other users.
+Users who write their own scripts and wish to share them with others can publish them.
+If you write scripts for your own use only, you can just save them in the Pine Editor and use them from there.

+You can share scripts in one of two ways:
+#.
+You may publish them in TradingView's :doc:`Public_Library` to share their
+scripts with other users.
 Each published script gets a page with a description, screenshot and source code, so users can see what the script is about before using it.
 If you want to protect your